 As mentioned above, most online banks exist strictly online.
 This creates difficulty for cash deposits and face-to-face assistance, and depending on the bank, perhaps limited ATM access as well.
 Some online banks have their own ATMs, while others partner with the ATMs from third-party banks, and some online banks provide no ATM access at all.
-In this case, bank customers could withdraw funds from another bank’s ATM and pay a withdraw fee.
+In this case, bank customers could withdraw funds from another bank’s ATM and pay a withdraw fee for cash withdrawals.

-Online banking services typically include a more limited array of debt and loan services such as student loans, mortgages, business loans, etc. Online banking customers might also miss in-person services such as financial consultation, customer service, or cashier’s checks.
+Online banking services typically include a more limited array of debt and loan services such as student loans, mortgages, business loans, etc. Online banking customers might also miss in-person services such as financial consultation, customer service, or receiving a cashier’s check.
 Without a physical location, safety deposit boxes also won’t be an option.

 Though unlikely, an online bank’s website could have technical difficulties.
 If the site is temporarily unavailable, you wouldn’t have any access to your funds.
 Similarly, you need to have internet access to use an online-only bank.